dkovacs24/ReviOS_faq/docs/install.md

 You are done with the Windows post install setup, the OS will load for some time.

-## 6. step: Finishing the installation
+## Step 6: Finishing the installation

 After arriving at your desktop, first, **let the script that popped up run through**. **Do not do anything until the script restarts your PC**.
 If it is not closing, read [the section about this phenomenon](not-related.md#the-do-not-close-the-window-otherwise-your-system-wont-work-properly-window-not-closing).